strangerstudios/pmpro-sitewide-sales/readme.txt

 1. Upload the `pmpro-sitewide-sales` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Create a new `Sitewide Sale` CPT by going to `All PMPro CPTs > Add New`.
+1. Create a new `Sitewide Sale` under `Memberships` > `Sitewide Sales` > `Add New`.

-1. Choose a discount code, sale page and banner settings.
+Documentation for additional settings can be found here: https://www.paidmembershipspro.com/add-ons/sitewide-sales/

 == Changelog ==